How to Document a Task

 When you’re ready to document all the steps in the process, you need to do the following:

-- List down each step and explain in detail what happens at each step.
+- List each step, and explain in detail what happens at each one.
 Explain what the expected output is at the end of each step.

-- Add tools that can make the job easier and explain how to use them.
+- Add tools that make the job easier and explain how to use them.
 Don’t forget to include links, so they’ll know where to go to access those tools.
-Think about the tools that they will need, and explain how they can access the tools.
+Think about the tools they will need, and explain how they can access them.

-- Add the screenshots that you saved while you were doing the task and documenting the steps.
+- Add the screenshots you saved while doing the task and documenting the steps.
 Remember to add highlights and labels when necessary.

-- Inform the reader that the guide you created is available in the Task Library.
-Don’t forget to add a link to it, so that people have a way of getting to the library from the guide.
+- Inform the reader that the guide is available in the Task Library.
+Don’t forget to add a link so people can get to the library from the guide.

-There should be an easy way to verify if the task was done appropriately at the end, especially if someone else is going to follow your guide.
-A verification checklist, in this case, can be very helpful.
-The checklist will serve as a reminder of things that they should have done.
-They can look at this checklist first before submitting their work to make sure that they didn’t miss a thing.
+There should be an easy way to verify if the task was done correctly at the end.
+A verification checklist, in this case, can be helpful.
+It will serve as a reminder of things that they should have done.
+They can look at this checklist before submitting their work to ensure they didn’t miss a thing.

 For example, when someone submits a blog post, we want to know if they remembered to include important things such as the title, images/screenshots, a link to the Task Library at the end, etc. Do they have at least two or three links in the guide?
 Did they include a link to the homepage of a major site?
-These are things that we're looking for, so if someone else, who's an external reviewer, looks at this verification checklist, he can say, it looks like Rebecca did all of these things.
-She did all these things, but, oh, we missed this one thing because they did this one thing or they forgot to do this one thing.
+These are things that we're looking for.

-He began the page with a checklist to give the reader a view of what is involved right from the start.
+He began the page with a checklist to give the reader a view of what is involved.
 This includes the steps, suggested tools, and a few reminders.
-This is a simple task, but as you can see, there are many steps involved.
+It is a simple task, but as you can see, many steps are involved.
 Add as many steps as necessary, but don’t overdo it.

 Making a demo